OpenPegasus/OpenPegasusDocker/README.md

-  make lint                    Lint the Dockerfile. make build                   Build the build image. make deploy                  Deploy, push the build image to a docker image registry. make clean	                Remove the build image from the local machine. make start-build-container	Run the build the pegasus server image. make start-run-container	    Run OpenPegasus WBEM server in container
+  make lint                    Lint the Dockerfile. make build                   Build the build image. make deploy                  Deploy, push the build image to a docker image registry. make clean	               Remove the build image from the local machine. make run-build-container     Run the build the pegasus server image. make run-server-container    Run OpenPegasus WBEM server in container
                                with default HTTP and HTTPS ports
 ```

 A logical sequence to build the